duhaali/-cubeTask/README.md

 * press S to move and rotate down
 * Press D to move and rotate right
 * Press A to move and rotate left
+* Press ArrowUp to go in depth and ArrowDown for opposite
  <br />

 # To run the game